An outdoor barbecue grill with meat and vegetables cooking on it

 Portable pools are a popular alternative to in-ground pools, but they can be just as dangerous.
 Many parents and carers may not realise the significant drowning risks.

-In South Australia it is a requirement for all portable pools with a depth of more than 30cm to be fenced.
+In South Australia it is a requirement for all portable pools with a depth of 30cm or more to be fenced.

 Anyone with a portable pool should always:

-Read more about portable pools on the Product Safety Australia website.
+Read more about portable pools (external site) (external site) (external site) (external site) (external site) on the Product Safety Australia website.

 Aquatic toys and flotation aids